Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Introduction

 \section{Introduction}

-Fix $p \geq 1$ and write $\theta:=1/p$ throughout to simplify notation.
+We fix $p \geq 1$ and write $\theta:=1/p$ throughout to simplify notation.
 Let $\mu$ be a measure on $[0,\infty]^d$ with the property that its survival function takes the specific form

-for some function $\varphi: [0,\infty) \rightarrow [0,\infty)$of one variable.
+for some function $\varphi: [0,\infty) \rightarrow [0,\infty)$ of one variable.
+Since the survival function of $\mu$ is invariant with respect to changes in the $\ell_p$-norm of its argument $\bm{x}$, it is called {$\ell_p$-norm symmetric}.
 Probability measures $\mu$ of the kind (\ref{gen_sf}), as studied in \cite{charpentier14}, widely appear in many areas of applications including finance, risk management, and environmental sciences; we refer to \cite{chatelain20} for background, examples, and statistical inference.
-Non-exchangeable extensions of (\ref{gen_sf}) are discussed in \cite{hofert18}.
+Non-exchangeable extensions of (\ref{gen_sf}) are discussed in \cite{hofert18,hofert20}.